lmntal/shapetype/README.md

 # LMNtal ShapeType
-This repository contains the prototype implementation of LMNtal ShapeType, a static type checking framework for a graph rewriting language LMNtal, which we presented at the paper "Engineering Grammar-based Type Checking for Graph Rewriting Languages".
+This repository contains the prototype implementation of LMNtal ShapeType, a static type checking framework for a graph rewriting language LMNtal, which we presented in the paper "Engineering Grammar-based Type Checking for Graph Rewriting Languages".

 ## Preliminary
 To run the prototype, you need to install Node.js and its package manager `npm`.